kenzonobre/Evolutionary-fish/README.md

 ### Separation

 The separation rule states that an individual should avoid its neighbors when they are close.
 The following gif shows a fish school that only has the separation behavior and the red area represents the avoidance range of the black fish.
-Observation : for this specific project, the avoidance range was developed to be small than the visual range of each fish.
+For this specific project, the avoidance range was developed to be small than the visual range of each fish.

 <p align = "center">
   <img width = "500" src = "https://github.com/kenzonobre/Evolutionary-fish/blob/main/assets/separation.gif">